Last Updated: 17 Feb 2015

 Almost all of my students have loved the Excel-based approach.
 The combination of clear, concrete examples with easy to read formulas and live graphs is unbeatable for teaching and learning.
 They are happy to learn economics and math, but the practical Excel skills they acquire is a huge side benefit.
 So, all I am really doing with these Excel materials is sharing what has worked so well for me.

 In every file, I have tried hard to get it exactly right.
-I am not original or particularly smart (I'm not being overly modest, I'm just comparing myself to academics that I have known), but I have developed the knack of taking a mathematically formal model in a research paper and implementing it in a clear way in Excel.
+I am not original or particularly smart (I'm not being overly modest, I'm just comparing myself to people that I have known, like my cousin, Chato,who languished in a Cuban jail for 16 years and passed the time by playing chess--without a board!
+I have, however, developed a knack for taking a mathematically formal model and implementing it in a clear way in Excel.
 That's what I think is my contribution.
 I don't do really simple stuff—I like taking something complicated and making it accessible, but that means that sometimes the material is just too hard for some students.
 I would say, however, that underestimating students is really wasteful and odds are that you will be pleasantly surprised by what your students can accomplish so it is better to shoot too high than too low.

 I hope these materials help.
 Economics remains mired in deep ignorance.
 (I'm a historian of economics, remember?)
 There are open problems everywhere and we need people to study economics and figure out how markets work (they really are amazing) and how they can be be improved.

 Teaching Economics with Excel A hands-on workshop with emphasis on improving teaching and learning in Economics using Excel.
 You can get the books or papers below and work through them yourself, but if you are serious about using Excel in the classroom, this workshop is an effective way to accumulate a great deal of human capital in a short period of time.
 For some people, it's a question of confidence—I think you will be comfortable using Excel in the classroom at the end of this workshop.